CloudNationHQ/terraform-azure-sa/README.md

 | <a name="output_tables"></a> [tables](#output\_tables) | tables configuration specifics |
 <!-- END_TF_DOCS -->

-## Testing

-Ensure go and terraform are installed.

-Run tests for different usage scenarios by specifying the EXAMPLE environment variable.
-Usage examples are in the examples directory.

-To execute a test, run `make test EXAMPLE=default`

-Replace default with the specific example you want to test.
-These tests ensure the module performs reliably across various configurations.

 ## Notes

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes.